1blckhrt/simple-python-programs/src/Beginner/encryption.md

 - Required inputs
   - Message
     - This is the message you would like to encrypt or decrypt.
-No spaces, special characters, or numbers are allowed.
+No special characters, or numbers are allowed.
+All spaces will be removed.
   - Key
-    - This is the key to encrypt or decrypt the message.
+    - This is the key to encrypt or decrypt the message, sometimes known as the shift.
 A number between 1 and 26 is the only valid input.
   - Mode
     - This is how you select whether you would like to encrypt or decrypt the message.
 Valid inputs are "encrypt", "e", "decrypt", "d"